ye-olde-jack/NFG/Secrets/Downtime.md

 - Militia Patrol is good for Hooded Lanterns.
 Maybe also Silver Order.
 	- Edelgard will fuck with.
 	- Jupiter Jack will fuck with.
-- Grand Colosseum is good for the Silver Order.
+- Grand Von Kessel Colosseum is good for the Silver Order.
+	Names for the Challengers:
+	- 1. Alchemy-Fueled: Mario the Mixer!
+(Personality is Mariosack) (Queen's Men guy.)
+	- 2. Scion-Enhanced: The Wizard Axe!
+(Personality is Axe from Webcomic.
+Uses Titansurge giant growth hormone.)
+(Academy ideals.)
+	- 3. Manikin- Brom the Brash!
+(S-O-C-Ks voice, actual name is 'Bruce'.
+From Elyria but Mageborn so works in colosseum.)
+(Silver Order ideals.)
+	- 4. Infected- Mirarda.
+(Whispery and weird) (Following Fire ideals)
+	- 5. Ironbound- Quentin, AKA The Ironbound.
+(Silver Order ideals)
+		- If he wins, mutates further and will get escorted out.
+	- 6. Edelgard- Casket Crafter, current hot-streak.
+(Her own sheet.)
 		- Edelgard will fuck with.
 		- Jupiter Jack will fuck with.
 (Discombobulate.)
 		- Clarence will fuck with.
 - Craft a Manikin changed to Craft a Spellbound.
 Good for Academy.
 	- Remark will fuck with.
 	- Edelgard will fuck with.